Designing a Healthcare Platform for Longitudinal Care

 Feedback from physicians and staff

 The product has evolved through multiple pivots, particularly as we refined positioning for fundraising and broader market adoption.
-I have actively supported investor pitches, demos, and narrative reframing to align the product with market expectations without compromising its core principles.
+In my role as acting design lead, I have actively supported investor pitches, demos, and narrative reframing to align the product with market expectations without compromising its core principles.

 OUTCOMES & MEASURES OF SUCCESS

-Traditional SaaS metrics are not appropriate for YOMI’s stage or domain.
+Traditional SaaS metrics are not appropriate for YOMI Health’s stage or domain.
 Instead, success is measured through dependency, replacement, and decision enablement.

 Notable indicators include:

-YOMI functions as the system of record for the practice
+YOMI Health functions as the system of record for the practice

 Core workflows cannot be performed without it